 The bedrooms comprise an enormous double and a triple; all bedroom furniture is solid pine.

 The master bedroom is truly cavernous, triple aspect with four windows.
 Two with views across the lawns to the woodland below, another overlooks Mulberry's rear garden.
 The bedroom has a king size bed, triple wardrobes, chest of drawers, 2 bedside cabinets, dressing table, mirror, stool and a 2 seat sofa.
 You can also request a cot in this bedroom.

 The other bedroom is a triple with a set of bunk beds and a single, chest of drawers, bedside cabinets and a wardrobe.
 The bedroom has two windows overlooking the lawns and woodland beyond.
 Both bedrooms have electric wall mounted heaters.

 The tiled floor bathroom has a corner bath with thermostatic shower over, shower screen, hand basin, toilet, extractor and electric heater.
 With tiling to all splash back areas and a window facing the front of the property.

 The lounge is fitted with a Jotul woodburner, the bedrooms and bathroom have wall mounted electric heaters.
 Logs are available upon request.

-Free to air English satellite TV, 50" plasma TV, DVD player.
+Free to air English satellite tv, French terrestrial tv, 50" plasma tv, dvd player.
 Well stocked bookcase and a selection of board games.
 Shared heated pool - open May to September inclusive.
 The children have a swing and slide activity apparatus or they can play in the woods, letting their imagination run wild and there are plenty of den making opportunities.
 Each cottage has its own BBQ and BBQ's with fellow guests are always popular.